Marcus-idk/market-sentiment-research/docs/Roadmap.md

 # Trading Bot Development Roadmap

+## Instructions for Updating Roadmap
+- **ALWAYS** read the WHOLE document before making any updates
+- Keep the pattern of updating exactly the same as the current version sections:
+  - Each version has: Goal, Achieves, Status (and optionally Cost, Success, etc.)
+  - Use ✅ emoji to indicate completed versions/sections
+  - Use appropriate emojis for future sections (☁️, 🧠, 🎯)
+  - Maintain consistent formatting and structure throughout
+- The tick emoji (✅) means done/complete

 ## Project Goal
 Automated trading bot that uses LLMs for fundamental analysis.
 Polls data every 5 minutes, flags urgent events, and issues HOLD/SELL recommendations via scheduled LLM analysis.